alexandreLITHAUD/gitctx/README.md

 - Apply a context globally or for a specific directory
 - Share common configurations between contexts
 - Intuitive command-line interface based on Cobra
+- Fetch common .gitconfig location for adding as contexts

+## 📁 Context Storage

+- Contexts are stored in `~/.gitctx/`.
+- Each file represents a full Git configuration (`gitconfig`) and is named by the user.
+- An internal metadata file tracks:
+  - The **current** context.
+  - The **last used** context (used for quick switching).

+All context files are plain `.gitconfig` files and can be edited manually if needed.

 ## 🚀 Installation